-Anyone can fall victim to any of these attacks – not just unsuspecting individuals, but also large enterprises that we trust to keep our data safe when we’ve logged in.
-In fact, earlier this year, risk assessment experts at Cyble discovered a hacker selling stolen Zoom login credentials on the Dark Web.
-Unfortunately, Zoom aren’t the only high-profile victims of this kind of attack – it’s fairly common for web-based services that serve customers to have similar experiences.
+Anyone can fall victim to any of these attacks — not just unsuspecting individuals, but also large enterprises that we trust to keep our data safe when we’ve logged in.
+A recent example of this was uncovered when risk assessment experts at Cyble discovered a hacker selling stolen Zoom login credentials on the Dark Web.
+Unfortunately, Zoom aren’t the only high-profile victims of this kind of attack — it’s fairly common for web-based services that serve customers to have similar experiences.

 MFA makes sure that your organization remains secure, even if another company has experienced credential theft that’s resulted in your employees’ passwords being leaked.

 If you’re now worried about having had a password leaked without your knowing, fear not: you can check if any of your accounts have been compromised at haveibeenpwned.com.